 7. Say yes

-Often when we’re feeling lonely we start to withdraw and cut ourselves off from other people which only serves to make us feel more isolated.
+Often, when we’re feeling lonely, we start to withdraw and cut ourselves off from other people which only makes us feel more isolated.
 Instead, we should try to be more open to opportunities and get out of our comfort zones.
 Saying yes to one social opportunity will often lead to more.
-So next time a group of colleagues ask you to come to the pub after work, swallow that excuse and say yes.
+So next time a colleague asks you to go for a walk or a neighbour invites you round for a drink, swallow that excuse and say yes.

-Meeting new people can be scary but if you put yourself out there you’ll soon see that the world is bursting with potential new friends.
-Finding people you get along with is only half the battle though.
-Check out part two of our blog for tips on turning your new acquaintances into amazing friends that you’ll be able to rely on through thick and thin.
+Meeting new people can be scary but if you put yourself out there you’ll soon see that the world is bursting with potential new friends!

 Remember: If you’re feeling lonely and are struggling to make new friends, Ben is here to help.
 We support those who work (or have worked) in the automotive industry, or are dependent on someone who is.
 You can ring our free and confidential helpline on 08081 311 333 or use our online chat.